Find My Broker

 In addition, Fidelity’s advanced charting features, streaming quotes and option to manage up to 50 stocks as a single basket, cements its position as one of the best index trading platforms.
 For mobile aficionados, Fidelity’s app also includes all of these great features on one easy-to-use interface.

-Fidelity appAs well, because Fidelity is well-known for its industry-leading wealth management services, you can manage your Individual Retirement Account (IRA) both directly, and with the help of a Fidelity financial advisor.
+Fidelity index trading appAs well, because Fidelity is well-known for its industry-leading wealth management services, you can manage your Individual Retirement Account (IRA) both directly, and with the help of a Fidelity financial advisor.
 Keep in mind though: Fidelity does not offer index futures or index CFDs, and although its margin rates are extremely competitive, they’re still higher than Interactive Brokers.
 To see how Fidelity matches up with other brokers, check out our Fidelity vs TD Ameritrade comparison review.

 Fidelity fees